rancher/docs/content/rancher/v2.5/en/monitoring/_index.md

 Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with [Prometheus](https://prometheus.io/), a leading open-source monitoring solution.

+This page describes how to enable monitoring for a cluster.

 This section covers the following topics:

 - [About Prometheus](#about-prometheus)